calmm-js/documentation/introduction-to-calmm.md

 Atoms take care of serializing access to their contents.
 They are created by giving some initial contents.
 Atoms then allow the contents to be shared, dependent upon and modified.
-In the context of Calm^2, the atoms contain the application state and the contents are modified using operations from meta objects.
+In the context of Calmm, the atoms contain the application state and the contents are modified using operations from meta objects.